v0.14.0 · MIT licensed · open source

-SQLRite is a from-the-ground-up reimagining of SQLite — a single-file engine with a real B-tree, write-ahead log, transactions, JOINs, aggregates, vector search, full-text search, and bindings for six languages.
+SQLRite is a from-scratch SQLite alternative — a single-file embedded database in Rust with a real B-tree, write-ahead log, transactions, JOINs, aggregates, HNSW vector search, BM25 full-text search, and bindings for six languages.
 Built to teach what databases actually do.

 sqlrite — repl — in-memory